Grahp/Website/pages/Bowmap Progress.md

 ## Progress

+September 9, 2025, 129 days until release

+- Nothing so far
+- And then not much after that :p
+- Did a little bit of work on codecs (stuck on optionals, but didn't spend that long working on them)

 September 8, 2025, 130 days until release

 - Some more clean up
 - Open sourced what I have now :D
 - Started on login step
+- More Codecs (optional seems tricky...)

 September 7, 2025, 131 days until release